QuarkChain/pyquarkchain/README.md

 ```

 ## JSON RPC
 JSON RPCs are defined in [`jsonrpc.py`](https://github.com/QuarkChain/pyquarkchain/blob/master/quarkchain/cluster/jsonrpc.py).
 Note that there are two JSON RPC ports.
 By default they are 38491 for private RPCs and 38391 for public RPCs.
 Since you are running your own clusters you get access to both.

 Public RPCs are documented in the [Developer Guide](https://developers.quarkchain.io/#json-rpc).
+You can use the client library [quarkchain-web3.js](https://github.com/QuarkChain/quarkchain-web3.js) to interact with your local cluster.

 ## Loadtest
 Follow [this wiki page](https://github.com/QuarkChain/pyquarkchain/wiki/Loadtest) to loadtest your cluster and see how fast it processes large volumn of transacations.